HolySxn/To-Do/README.md

 ### Adding Tasks
 1. In any list, click "+ Add a task"
-2. Enter task name and optional description
+2. Enter task name
 3. Click "Add" to create the task

 ### Managing Tasks
 - **Complete a task**: Click the checkbox next to the task
 - **Delete a task**: Click the "×" button next to the task
 - **View completed tasks**: Click on "Completed (X)" to expand/collapse
+- **Add subtasks**: Click on a task to add subtasks

 ### Navigation
 - **Sidebar**: Contains list of all lists and create new list button